Leo Boivin: Later life

 After retiring from professional hockey in 1970, Boivin became a scout in his hometown.
 He also served as interim coach of the St. Louis Blues during the 1975–76 and 1977–78 seasons.
 He later coached the Ottawa 67's of the Ontario Hockey League for a brief period, tutoring young defencemen Denis Potvin and Ian Turnbull.

 Boivin was inducted into the Hockey Hall of Fame in September 1986.
 The arena in his hometown was consequently retitled the Leo Boivin Community Centre in honour of him that same year.
 He worked as a scout until his retirement in 1993 with the Hartford Whalers.
 He attended Ottawa Senators games annually in his later years.
 Boivin died on October 16, 2021, at the age of 90.

+In 2023 he would be named one of the top 100 Bruins players of all time.